AmrHendy/calibration-free-indoor-localization/README.md

-# calibration-free-indoor-localization
+# Calibration Free Indoor Localization
-This is the implementation of IPIN paper which explains a free calibration system used for indoor localization in Multi-Floor Environments.
+This is the implementation of IPIN paper which explains a free calibration system used for indoor localization in Multi-Floor Environments with any Added Infrastructure using crowdsourcing techniques.
-For more details about the system you can read the published paper from [here](https://ieeexplore.ieee.org/document/7743653/)
+For more details about the system you can read the published paper by Simon Burgess and Kalle Åström from [here](https://ieeexplore.ieee.org/document/7743653/)

+## Authors
+* **Simon Burgess** - *Research Paper Idea* -  [SimonEBurgess](https://github.com/SimonEBurgess)
+* **Kalle Åström** - *Research Paper Idea* -  [kalleastrom](https://github.com/kalleastrom)
+* **Amr Hendy** - *Implementation Part* -  [AmrHendy](https://github.com/AmrHendy)

 ## License
 This project is licensed under the MIT License [License](https://github.com/AmrHendy/calibration-free-indoor-localization/blob/master/LICENSE)